rlawrenc/cosc_304/labs/lab2/assign/README.md

 - A `Passenger` table where each passenger is identified by an integer `id`.
 Also store a `firstname` and `lastname` (both up to 30 characters) and a `birthdate`.
 Other attributes include `street` (50 chars), `city` (40 chars), `province` (20 chars), and `country` (20 chars).
 (1.5 marks)

 - An `OnFlight` table that stores information about passengers on flights.
-Each record stores the `passengerId`, `flightNumber`, `departDateTime`, and a `seatNum` (stores exactly 4 characters). ***Make all foreign keys set to perform no action (generate error) on delete and cascade on update.*** (3 marks)
+Each record stores the `passengerId`, `flightNumber`, `departDateTime`, and a `seatNum` (stores exactly 4 characters).
+The primary key consists of `passengerId`, `flightNumber`, and `departDateTime`.
+- **Make all foreign keys set to perform no action (generate error) on delete and cascade on update.*** (3 marks)

 ## Question 2 (10 marks)

-Write the SQL DDL to perform the following modifications to the database created in Question 1.
+Write the SQL DML to perform the following modifications to the database created in Question 1.

 ### Insert (5 marks)